-To get the best recommendations for what to do on a day trip from Boston, I turned to a Newport, Rhode Island native.
+To get the best recommendations for what to do on a day trip from Boston, we turned to a Newport, Rhode Island native, Paul.

-Keep reading to learn about his suggestions - and to see why Newport has been a long-time favorite for New England vacations.
+Keep reading to learn about Paul's suggestions - and to see why Newport has been a long-time favorite for New England vacations.

-To find out about the best Newport tourism attractions, I reached out to Paul, a native Newporter who knows all the best things to do in this exciting Rhode Island city overlooking the Atlantic Ocean.
+To find out about the best Newport visitor attractions, we reached out to Paul, a native Newporter who knows all the best things to do in this exciting Rhode Island city overlooking the Atlantic Ocean.

 Here are Paul's recommendations in response to my questions: